Zhū Líng 朱靈 [Wénbó 文博]

 He followed the campaign against Zhāng Lǔ.
 Huǎng was separately sent to suppress and attack Dú’s and Qiúyí’s various mountain Dī peoples, and received surrenders from all of them.
 He was promoted General Pacifying Bandits.
 He relieved General Zhāng Shùn’s siege, and attacked the rebel Chén Fú and others in over 30 camps, and destroyed them all.

 Tàizǔ returned to Yè, leaving Huǎng with Xiàhóu Yuān to resist Liú Bèi at Yángpíng.
 [Liú] Bèi sent Chén Shì and others with over 10 battalions to cut off Mǎmínggé road, but Huǎng separately campaigned and defeated them, and the rebels threw themselves into the mountain valley, and many died.
-Tàizǔ heard of this and was deeply pleased, gave Huǎng a Staff of Authority, and the Order said: “This road is Hànzhōng’s vital throat.
+Tàizǔ heard of this and was deeply pleased, gave Huǎng Acting Staff of Authority, and the Order said: “This road is Hànzhōng’s vital throat.
 Liú Bèi wished to cut off the outside and inside, in order to capture Hànzhōng.
 You General in one move overcame and defeated the rebel plans, and are the greatest of the great.”

 Tàizǔ then Himself reached Yángpíng , and led back Hànzhōng’s various armies.
 Huǎng was again sent to assist Cáo Rén to suppress Guān Yǔ, and camped at Wǎn.
 It happened that the Hàn river violently rose, and Yú Jīn and the rest were flooded.
 [Guān] Yǔ besieged [Cáo] Rén at Fán, and also besieged General Lǚ Cháng at Xiāngyáng.

-Huǎng’s command were mostly new troops, and so [Guān] Yǔ was difficult to fight, and therefore he advanced to Yánglíng slope and camped.
+Huǎng’s command were mostly new troops, and as [Guān] Yǔ was difficult to fight, therefore he advanced to Yánglíng slope and camped.
 Tàizǔ again returned, and sent Generals Xú Shāng, Lǚ Jiàn, and others to join Huǎng.
 The Order said: “Wait for troops and horses to gather and arrive, and then all together advance.”

 The rebels camped at Yǎnchéng.
 Huǎng arrived, and feigned on the road building a moat, acting as if he wished to cut off their rear, so the rebels burned their camps and fled.
 Huǎng captured Yǎnchéng, the two sides linked camps, he slowly advanced, and from the rebel barricades was three zhàng away.
 Before attacking, Tàizǔ from beginning to end sent Yīn Shǔ, Zhū Gě, and others with altogether twelve battalions to join Huǎng.
 The rebels at the head of the barricades had a camp, and also separate camp at Sìzhǒng.
 Huǎng raised news that he was about to attack the barricades’ head camp, but secretly attacked Sìzhǒng.
 [Guān] Yǔ saw Sìzhǒng was about to be destroyed, and personally led infantry and cavalry 5000 out to battle.
 Huǎng attacked them and they retreated and fled, and he pursued and charged into and entered the barricades, defeated them, and some threw themselves into the Miǎn river and died.